montaguehb/seenit/README.md

 MIT License

-Copyright (c) 2023 Historia Montague, Ren Blake, Ryan Salvato
+Copyright (c) 2023 Historia Montague

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal